josep-audenis/eurosat-extracting-more-from-less/README.md

 └── ...
 ```

+For **GPU** functionalities [NVIDIA cuda toolkit 12.9](https://developer.nvidia.com/cuda-12-9-0-download-archive) was used.
+Take into account that ``cupy`` libary for gpu usage is dependent to de cuda toolkit.

 ## Execution

 For generating the feature dataset to train the classical models execute the ``exctract_features.py`` script using the following command: